Aridhia-Open-Source/federated-node-task-controller/README.md

 This will then cause the controller to start its active work.

-### Future dev
-- Aiming to have the automatic push from the controller (either via a separate job or within its process) of the results to an agreed destination.
-At the moment, we're trying GitHub itself.

 ## Deploy
 In order to have it working, GitHub should be added as an Identity Provider on Keycloak.